microsoft/MSLab/Scenarios/S2D and SDN/readme.md

 ```

-Since this is not script-able to install only subfeatures (due to nature of Enable-WindowsOptionalFeature that requires parent features enabled) Above script installs parent features and removes add IIS and Hyper-V features in Windows 10
+Since this is not script-able to install only subfeatures (due to nature of Enable-WindowsOptionalFeature that requires parent features enabled) Above script installs parent features and removes add IIS and Hyper-V features in Windows 10.
+However to be able to use Hyper-V PowerShell/Mgmt tools you need to restart Management machine if done from PowerShell.

 ![](/Scenarios/S2D%20and%SDN/Screenshots/win10features.png)